 Finally, if you are not a lawful spouse.
 It doesn’t mean you are free to exercise and manage the property that you and your friend together build/make/create.
 The Co-Ownership Law shall be applied to your case for fairness reasons.

 Couples, legally married or not, come often with drama during the relationship and more at the end and the best way to settle this is prevention.
-If you are looking for a Law Firm who offers Full Legal Services in Phuket.
-We are ready to help you to prevent and be ready for the big fight show.
+If you are in need of a family lawyer, or for more information, we can help, just feel free to contact us at any time.